-They say that a picture is worth a thousand words, but as an artist, you will have to share the story behind your art if you would like to increase the chance of landing a sale.
+They say that a picture is worth a thousand words, but as an artist, you will have to share the story behind your art if you want to increase the odds of landing a sale.

 Why is it so important to write a good art description for your art if you are an artist selling online?

-Your elevator pitch will only benefit you if you are able to talk to a person verbally.
-To get your message across online, you will have to get your message across using different mediums.
+Your elevator pitch will only benefit you if you can talk to a person verbally.
+To get your message across online, you will have to get the message across using different mediums like text or video.

-Many artists just write about the medium, techniques, subject matter and composition of their art.
+Some artists just write about the medium, techniques, subject matter, and composition of their art.

-Writing about the medium you use, your techniques and the subject matter is important but you will increase the chance of landing sales if you can write a description not only as a marketer and choose words that will connect a viewer to your fine art on a more personal level.
+Writing about the medium you use, your techniques, and the subject is important.
+But you can increase the odds of landing sales if you can write a description as a marketer and choose words that will connect a viewer to your fine art on a more personal level.

 The best way to write a description that will turn potential buyers into lifetime collectors is by just starting.

-Every artist is unique, therefore every description will be unique.
-The tips I am sharing will help every artist no matter what medium or subject matter they use to create their art and handmade crafts.
+Every artist is unique.
+Therefore, every description will be unique.
+The tips we share will help every artist, no matter what medium or subject matter they use to create their art and handmade crafts.

 Other people might have an older device that does not properly display your art.